CSTEP

 - Open Bio Lab review sessions

-- Networking
+- Networking opportunities

-- Financial support for internship and research opportunities, and other financial assistance
+- Financial support for internships and research

 CSTEP Application